-Renovate Or Build a New Home in Brisbane?
+Renovate Or Build New in Brisbane?

-The conundrum: renovation? or demolish and build new?
+The conundrum: renovate or build new?

 So it’s time for a change.
 You want to improve the overall liveability of your home, but you’re torn between whether to renovate or demolish your existing home and build a new one.